Identification of Average Responses with Endogenous Controls: Introduction

 \section{Introduction}

+We study a critical and prevalent, yet often overlooked, issue in empirical research: control variables may be endogenous.
+In models with endogenous treatments, researchers often leverage a conditional independence assumption (CIA) or instrumental variables (IV) to identify treatment effects, while rather casually assuming the control variables are exogenous.

-In models with endogenous treatment, to obtain consistent estimates of treatment effects, researchers commonly impose conditional (mean) independence or use instrumental variables (\textit{IV}) for the treatment while rather casually assuming other observable control variables are exogenous.
-In reality, however, empirical researchers often end up with control variables that may be subject to additional endogeneity concern while finding instruments for every endogenous control is challenging or impossible.
+In applications, additional control variables are often included either because they are relevant for both the treatment variable and the outcome, or because the IV is more likely to be valid when controls are included.
+However, empirical researchers often end up with control variables that are subject to additional endogeneity concerns, while finding instruments for every endogenous control can be challenging or impossible.